Safeguarding Children and Young People

-Scouting Ireland’s SID 39.05 - Code of Good Practice (COGP) for working with youth members contains key information and should be read by all adults in Scouting.
+Scouting Ireland’s Code of Behaviour for working with youth members contains key information and should be read by all adults in Scouting.
 It also contains useful fact sheets on social media, transport, medications

 If you think that you have a child protection issue/concern you should contact the Safeguarding Department at

-Following the guidelines contained in the Code of Good Practice will go a long way towards ensuring our youth members are safe and it is also the best way to ensure that our adult members are protected too.
+Following the guidelines contained in the Code of Behavour will go a long way towards ensuring our youth members are safe and it is also the best way to ensure that our adult members are protected too.

 Where to get help

 If you have any concerns on this subject, please contact the Safeguarding Team at National Office.

 During normal office hours, you can reach the Safeguarding Team at National Office, by dialing 01 4956300 and asking for the Safeguarding Department.

 If you consider that the child is in immediate danger please call the Garda Síochana or PSNI directly and then report to the Safeguarding Team as soon as possible.